A "crackling debut thriller."

 — Simon Sebag Montefiore, New York Times bestselling author of The World and Jerusalem

-"For those who want to better understand the complex political dynamics that have swept the Middle East in recent years, I.S.
-Berry’s provocative first novel will not disappoint.
+"For those who want to better understand the complex political dynamics that have swept the Middle East in recent years, Berry’s provocative first novel will not disappoint.
 A powerful debut...
 Berry pulls no punches."

 — SpyTalk